idrum4316/olaris-docker/README.md

 # Olaris (Unofficial)
 This is an unofficial image I'm maintaining for [Olaris](https://gitlab.com/olaris/olaris-server).
-Keep in mind that Olaris is still in heavy development, and it may be unstable at times.
+Keep in mind that Olaris is pre-release software, and may be unstable at times.

 **Use this image at your own risk.**